 A security deposit is money that the renter pays the landlord to cushion for any extra costs.
 It is refundable at the end of the lease term.
 Landlords in Roanoke require security deposits for a number of reasons.
 Some of the reasons for requiring security deposits are to cover for:

-• Any damage exceeding normal wear and tear that a tenant may have caused during their stay in the rental.
+- Any damage exceeding normal wear and tear that a tenant may have caused during their stay in the rental.
 Examples of these damages that go beyond normal wear and tear include broken tiles, holes in walls, and unauthorized paint colors.

-• Any unpaid utility bills or unpaid rent that a tenant fails to pay after they move out.
+- Any unpaid utility bills or unpaid rent that a tenant fails to pay after they move out.

-Most states, including the state of Virginia, have security deposit laws that outline how exactly landlords should handle tenants’ security deposit.
+Most states, including the state of Virginia, have some security deposit law that outline how exactly landlords should handle tenants’ security deposit.
 For instance, the amount a landlord can collect, what requirements a tenant must meet for its return, and when it should be refunded.
 Virginia’s security deposit law is part of the Virginia landlord tenant law.

-In this blog, we’re going to take landlords through the basic overview of the statewide security deposit laws that also apply in the city of Roanoke.
+In this blog, we’re going to take landlords through the basic overview of the statewide Virginia security deposit laws that also apply in the city of Roanoke.
 As a landlord, understanding these laws is key to avoiding issues not only with your tenant, but also with the Virginia landlord tenant law.

 Security Deposit Limit